DanaMW/PowerShell-TuneUp/Discord Stuff/readme.md

 ## Discord-Whook
 ```
-This is a simple WebHook message to yor discord server.
-Enter a webhook URL in it that you get from your server and send messages from your home or remote servers to your channel.
+This is a simple Web Hook message to your discord server.
+Enter a web hook URL in it that you get from your server and send messages from your home or remote servers to your channel.
 ```
 ## Discord-Embed
 ```